jamiesmyln/Vanilla-Project/readme.md

-#Vanilla Project Setup
+#Pet Project
 ---
 ###About
-Base styles for new projects.
-Includes bootstrap-material, gulp, and font awesome.
+Virtual pet for practicing JS